Heather is happiest when taking a beautiful photo, creating something in her kitchen, or elbows-deep in a DIY project.

 These recipes are perfect for summertime, but here in the Arizona desert, we could enjoy them almost all year long.
 If you keep a can of frozen lemonade and a bag of Craisins in your freezer during the summer months, you will always be only thirty short minutes away from serving and enjoying this delicious dessert duo.

-More Summertime Desserts from the Kitchen of Heather Says
+More Summertime Desserts

 - No-Bake Double Berry Cake Squares